mbennett1991/Week-2-Refactored/README.md

 # Week-2-Refactored

 ### Description
 In this project I took a complex and overworked, but working code and made it more simple and cohesive, and still completely functional.
 I was motivated to do this project so that I could test my skill sets and learn more about the functions of both HTML and CSS.
-Some of the challenges I faced while doing this project were that the original code was not organized; it follow the basic syntax structures of HTML and CSS.
+Some of the challenges I faced while doing this project were that the original code was not organized; it did not follow the basic syntax structures of HTML and CSS.
 In reworking the code, I made everything more simple so that it could easily be read by other developers as well as non-developers.
 Hope you enjoy!

 ---